Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 |When can I start breeding my horses?|

-If you meet both of these requirements, you'll want to take some time to study up on the Breeding and Genetics sections of the wiki to help match each mare to suitable stallions.
+If you meet both of these requirements, you'll want to take some time to study up on the Breeding and Genetics sections of the Handbook to ensure you match match each mare to a suitable stallion.
 Horses can only be bred if they are retired from racing and it is breeding season (February-June).
 It is not in your best interest to simply breed whatever mare(s) you have to a random stallion as you would likely end up with very disappointing foals.

 |Why aren’t my horses showing the correct color/markings?|